deliciouspasta/TreePlanting2D/README.md

 # TreePlanting2D

-If you want to see script, please refer to Asset/script
+If you want to see the script, please refer to Asset/Script